Theo-Cholewa/MiddleWare_Project/README.md

 - **Enter two addresses** : departure &rarr; destination </br>
     - &rarr; By clicking the map </br>
-    - &rarr; By typing it
+    - &rarr; By typing it (take care to have the name of the city)

 - The walking route will be displayed in **blue**, and the cycling route will be displayed in **red**.